 1 9 6 4 (USA)

-262 x 25 minute episodes
+262 x 30 minute episodes

-The show was transmitted live from New York and consequently drew on leading Broadway actors as well as movie favourites such as Nina Foch, Barry Sullivan, John Carradine, Henry Hull and Boris Karloff.
+The series was broadcast live on Tuesday evenings at 9.30 pm from New York and consequently drew on leading Broadway actors as well as movie favourites such as Nina Foch, Barry Sullivan, John Carradine, Henry Hull and Boris Karloff.

-Among the horror story writers whose work was featured on Suspense were Edgar Allan Poe, HP Lovecraft and Cornell Woolrich who, like the other members of this trio, was a tortured, alcoholic, reclusive man.
+Among the horror story writers whose work was featured on Suspense were Edgar Allan Poe, HP Lovecraft and Cornell Woolrich, who, like the other members of this trio, was a tortured, alcoholic, reclusive man.